Chiltern Railways (1996–2026): Rolling stock

 In August 2025, following an invitation to tender in July 2025 for replacement rolling stock, the company placed a leasing order with Beacon Rail for its Mark 5A fleet.
-This also includes the Class 68 sets previously used by TransPennine Express.
+This also includes the sets previously used by TransPennine Express.
 The carriages will replace the fleet of Mark 3 coaching stock.
+The first Mark 5A coaches entered service on 26 January 2026 under new "Chiltern Explorer" branding.